 The thickets, which are managed by the Bardi Jawi and Nyul Nyul ranger groups, are also the main source of many indigenous bush foods, medicines and tools for the local communities as well as being important ceremonial places.

 The findings of a study that brought together local Indigenous knowledge and western science have resulted in the monsoon vine thickets being listed as an endangered ecological community in its own right, mainly due to the threat posed by fire and weeds .

 What may seem like a small, isolated land management activity is part of the collective efforts of almost 700 Indigenous rangers to manage almost half of the Australian land mass.

-According to the State of the Environment 2016 report, released this week, Indigenous land, water and sea interests now cover 41.8 per cent (3.2 million square kilometres) of Australia, more than half of which is in very remote areas and in some of the least commercially viable lands.
+According to the State of the Environment 2016 report, released in March 2017, Indigenous land, water and sea interests now cover 41.8 per cent (3.2 million square kilometres) of Australia, more than half of which is in very remote areas and in some of the least commercially viable lands.

 Indigenous Australians make up just 2.7 per cent of our population, and only 25 per cent of them live on Indigenous lands.

 “More than half of Australia’s national reserve system, which includes our national parks and Indigenous Protected Areas, is now managed by, and with, Indigenous groups,” says CSIRO social scientist Dr Peci Lyons, who contributed to the report.

 “It’s some of the most biodiverse and least disturbed land in Australia,” she adds.